wepl/hrtmon/readme-whdload.txt

  WLM	name start - load file into memory
-	does the same as command L and has the same parameters the actual directory is that from the slave (or ws_CurrentDir if used)
+	does the same as command L and has the same parameters the actual directory(ies) is that from the Slave

  WSM	name start end - save memory region to a file
-	does the same as command S and has the same parameters the actual directory is that from the slave (or ws_CurrentDir if used)
+	does the same as command S and has the same parameters the file will be saved to the first data directory of the current WHDLoad run

 the following keys are currently available:

- Alt + PrtSc	dumps the actual screen as "hrtmon-screen.txt" in the
+ Alt + PrtSc	dumps the actual screen as "hrtmon-screen.txt" to the first
-		directory where the files of the installed program are located (the 'data' directory if set via option or by the slave else the directory where the icon called by is located)

-Wepl 28.08.2011 (wepl@whdload.de)
+		data directory of the current WHDLoad run